Terms and Conditions

 x.
 Third-Party Resources has the meaning given in clause 2;

 y.
-User Content means content uploaded or posted to our Site by users, including (but not limited to) corporate information, reviews, blog posts, posts on behalf of organisations, images, photos, text, and live chat or messenger messages; and
+User Content means content uploaded or posted to our Site by users, including (but not limited to) corporate information, reviews, blog posts, posts on behalf of organizations, images, photos, text, and live chat or messenger messages; and

 z.
 Users, you or your means our Site users, visitors to our Communication Channels, recipients of our communications, and our Subscribers (as applicable); and